-The statue was acquired by the municipality of Paris in 1880 at the cost of 20,000 francs and placed in the 14th arrondissement at the Place Denfert-Rochereau.
+The municipality of Paris acquired the statue in 1880 at the cost of 20,000 francs and placed it in the 14th arrondissement on Place Denfert-Rochereau.

-The lion looks to the direction of the Statue of Liberty in the Île aux Cygnes which was also created by Bartholdi.
+The lion looks to the direction of the Statue of Liberty in the Île aux Cygnes (and New York) which was also created by Bartholdi.

 The statue is 4m high and 7m long and is one third the size of the original statue in Belfort.

-The sculpture has been listed as a historic monument by the French State in 2003.
+The French State listed the sculpture on the Parisian square as a historic monument in 2003.

-Place Denfert-Rochereau is also the location of the Catacombs of Paris.
+Place Denfert-Rochereau is also the location of the public entrance to the Catacombs of Paris.